lapesd/dynemol/docs/procedures/overlap.md

 ```f90
 real*8, allocatable, intent(inout) :: S_matrix(:,:)
 ```
 Matrix of values to perform some operation, defined by the `purpose` parameter.
+After some tests, using `gdb`, it was discovered that, for the inputs provided, this matrix can assume size of 225 x 225.

 ### purpose